-Staying on-site at the Omni Interlocken, relieves you of the hassle of traveling to meet-ups and makes it easier to connect.
+Staying on-site at the Charleston Marriott, relieves you of the hassle of traveling to meet-ups and makes it easier to connect.
 You don’t want to be wasting your precious time commuting when you could be meeting and greeting.
 Since you won’t be rushing to and from an off-site hotel, you might meet up for breakfast before the conference, or just a casual conversation in the comfort of the hotel lobby.
-You can get the NSPF group rate until Tuesday, September 26.
+You can get the NSPF group rate until Thursday, September 13.
 Plan to stay at the host hotel if you wish to get the most out of networking.

 Keep Those Hands Free